cta-wave/dpctf-tests/README.md

 ### Video not scaled properly

 It may occur that the browser fails to load the required css stylesheet.
 As a result the video is not scale across the entire viewport.
 If you encouter this bug, please raise an issue.

+### "Script error."

+Some DUTs may throw a "Script error" which is not part of the tests but included in the test results.
+Therefore, when evaluating test results, this error should be ignored.